-In the last 50 years manufacturers have made major improvements in grooming equipment, tools and supplies making our work easier, more productive and reliable.
+In the last 50 years, manufacturers have made major improvements in grooming equipment, tools, and supplies, making our work easier, more productive, and more reliable.
 What continues to work against many groomers is their building design.
-Structural, space and materials planning can reduce groomer stress, burnout and improve mental clarity, focus, well-being and safety.
+Structural, space, and materials planning can reduce groomer stress and burnout and improve mental clarity, focus, well-being, and safety.
 Effective design also saves money.

 Experienced members of the grooming industry may have never experienced our solutions for design and working environment problems common to thousands of stationary grooming businesses.
 Don’t come to quick conclusions.
 We base our designs on over 50 years of hands-on grooming industry experience.

 There are several problematic elements common to all stationary pet grooming operations.
 They negatively affect productivity, client satisfaction, people and pet safety, and the ability of groomers to optimize client referrals.
 They are so pervasive every square foot of floor space and sometimes every cubic foot of air space is subject to degeneration.
 They are: